Sydney enters ‘scariest’ phase of pandemic as delta variant spreads, leader says

 Video footage shows the limo driver infecting strangers at a shopping mall and in a cafe through only fleeting contact, which scientists say proves it is possible to catch the virus simply from sharing the same airspace as an infected person.

-“That makes this variant extremely dangerous because of the way cases can grow exponentially,” said Michael Plank, a data modeling expert at the University of Canterbury in New Zealand.
+“That makes this variant extremely dangerous because of the way cases can grow exponentially,” said Michael Plank, a data-modeling expert at the University of Canterbury in New Zealand.
 “After just three chains of transmission, there would be eight times as many cases on average.
 So, where the original variant might have caused 10 cases, the delta variant could cause 80 cases in the same time, which would quickly make it impossible to control without a lockdown.”

-Melbourne, in Victoria state, was locked down last month after the delta strain was detected there.
-So far, authorities in Sydney have stopped short of imposing a lockdown, though police said they would ensure people were complying with rules such as mask-wearing on public transportation and a ban on people from parts of Sydney from traveling outside the metro area.
+Melbourne, in Victoria state, was locked down last month after the delta variant was detected there.
+So far, authorities in Sydney have stopped short of imposing a lockdown, although police said they would ensure people were complying with rules such as mask-wearing on public transportation and a ban on people from parts of Sydney from traveling outside the metro area.

 “In a pandemic, complacency has no place,” Berejiklian told reporters.
 “I am appealing to every single citizen … all of us must conform to the health advice to the letter of the law.”

-The state government on Wednesday introduced a limit of five visitors to homes in Sydney, more stringent social distancing rules, and mask-wearing at indoor venues including workplaces.
+The state government on Wednesday introduced a limit of five visitors to homes in Sydney, more stringent social distancing rules, and mask-wearing at indoor venues, including workplaces.

-New Zealand is on alert, too, after a Sydney man flew to the capital, Wellington, while infectious, spending a weekend visiting sites such as eateries and a museum.
+New Zealand is on alert, too, after a Sydney man flew to the capital, Wellington, while infectious, and spent a weekend visiting sites such as eateries and a museum.
 On Thursday, New Zealand extended a pause on a quarantine-free travel bubble with New South Wales for another 12 days.

 Authorities limited gatherings in the Wellington region to fewer than 100 people on Wednesday, and masks were made compulsory on public transit.